 Emily Goddard graduated from Ecole Philippe Gaulier, Paris in 2010, supported by the Ian Potter Cultural Trust and Empire Theatres Bursary.
-Recent theatre credits include Noises Off, The Boy at The Edge of Everything & Elling (MTC), Angels in America & The Lonely Wolf (Dirty Pretty Theatre), You Got Older & Glory Dazed (Red Stitch), Inner Voices (Red Line/Old Fitz), Mess (UK National tour), The Unspoken Word is Joe (Brisbane Festival/MKA), Moth (Arena), The Walls (Attic/Erratic), Peer Gynt (Four Larks) and Os Pequenos Nadas (Ultimo Comboio Teatro, Barcelona).
+Recent theatre credits include Noises Off, The Boy at The Edge of Everything & Elling (Melbourne Theatre Company), Angels in America & The Lonely Wolf (Dirty Pretty Theatre), Lamb, You Got Older & Glory Dazed (Red Stitch), Inner Voices (Red Line/Old Fitz), Mess (The Bush/UK National tour, Caroline Horton/China Plate), The Unspoken Word is Joe (Brisbane Festival/MKA), Moth (Arena), The Walls (Attic/Erratic), Peer Gynt (Four Larks) and Os Pequenos Nadas (Ultimo Comboio Teatro, Barcelona).
 Screen credits include Newton's Law, Twentysomething, This Week, Live, Cracks, Shyness is Nice and The Dating Ring.
 Emily has been nominated for three Green Room Awards for Outstanding Female Actor, most recently for This is Eden.

 Susie Dee – Director/Co-devisor